Come on Out for a Good Time

 Little Norway Festival

 Petersburg celebrates its Norwegian heritage by honoring Norwegian Constitution Day, May 17th.
 This is one of our biggest events of the year.
 The entire community celebrates with food and craft booths throughout downtown, the festival parade, a Scandinavian pageant, Bunad Style Show and Luncheon, Kaffe Hus with Norwegian pastries and goodies made with butter and love, music on the streets, a herring toss, Vikings and Valkyries roaming the streets looking for victims, a walk-run race, ending the 4 days of celebration with a community salmon/halibut/black cod bake at Sandy Beach.
-Sponsored by the Petersburg Chamber of Commerce for over 50 years, this is Alaska’s longest running festival.
+Sponsored by the Petersburg Chamber of Commerce for over 55 years, this is Alaska’s longest running festival.
 Call 907-772-3646 for more information or see our Little Norway page.
 Like our Little Norway Festival Facebook page to stay up to date on Information.
 Little Norway Festival Facebook

 The festival is a non-profit event with the goal of bringing participants closer to the natural world through education, exploration and the arts while learning more about our rainforest and the ocean that surrounds it.
 Events include lectures, walking tours, workshops, and visiting artists and authors.
 More information here.

 - Beat the Odds — A Race against Cancer